 The European Commission proposed two emergency mechanisms for involving member states in the refugee crisis in May 2015: relocation quotas and resettlement quotas.
 These must be achieved in two years.
-The former relate to people who have already managed to reach the European Union and are currently in Italy, Greece or Hungary.
-The latter refer to people who have sought protection in countries sharing borders with others in conflict, especially in refugee camps in Turkey, Libanon and Jordan.
+The former related to people who had already managed to reach the European Union and were in Italy and Greece.
+The latter refered to people who had sought protection in countries sharing borders with Syria, especially in refugee camps in Turkey, Libanon and Jordan.

-A total of 160,000 has been divided up among member states in the case of the former, and 20,000 in the case of the latter.
-That distribution has been calculated according to the population and GDP of each one, adjusted for their employment rate and asylum effort in the previous five years.
-Germany has taken on the most, followed by France and Spain.
-Each country receives 6,000 euros in compensation for each person relocated.
+A total of 160,000 were divided up among member states in the case of the former, and 20,000 in the case of the latter.
+That distribution was calculated according to the population and GDP of each one, adjusted for their employment rate and asylum effort in the previous five years.
+Germany took on the most, followed by France and Spain.
+Each country received 6,000 euros in compensation for each person relocated.

-The quotas apply to those refugees from third countries that have an average European recognition rate of 75%, currently Syria, Eritrea and Iraq.
+The quotas applied to those refugees from third countries that had an average European recognition rate of 75%, then Syria, Eritrea and Iraq.

 Facts and figures of the crisis in the European Union

 Economic migrants 'versus' refugees

 This is a refugee crisis, not an "economic migrant" crisis.
 Eighty-four per cent of the more than one million people who reached the European Union by sea in 2015 came from the world's ten main refugee countries of origin, according to UNHCR data.
 Nearly half had fled from Syria, 21% from Afghanistan and 13% from Iraq and Eritrea, all candidates for applying for and getting international protection.

 Illegal 'versus' legal arrivals